rwblokzijl/Msc-thesis-EuroToken/thesis.md

 transactions will continue into the future.

 Another example is Nano [@Nano:whitepaper].
-Nano employs a block DAG that resembles a lattice structure which assigns a personal blockchain on a per user basis.
+Nano employs a block DAG that resembles a lattice structure which assigns a personal blockchain on a per-user basis.
 Transactions happen between users and are incorporated into both chains.
 Double spending is prevented by having blocks broadcast into the network and representatives nodes validating the transactions.
 These representative nodes are elected thought a Delegated Proof of Stake (DPoS) mechanism.
 DPoS centralises the validation to some democratically elected "Delegates" that validate all transactions for a period of time.
-While very scalable, the DPoS validation system has been critisised for its centralisation into a few large nodes and the inaccessibility to start participating.
-Another risk is in the delegates forming cartels, as the weight of each users vote is proportional to the size of their wallet.
+While very scalable, the DPoS validation system has been criticised for its centralisation into a few large nodes and the inaccessibility to start participating.
+Another risk is in the delegates forming cartels, as the weight of each user's vote is proportional to the size of their wallet.

 The double spending problem has many potential solutions, all with their own set of trade-offs.
-A payments solution that aims to scale to a global level using distributed technologies must careful balance double-spending, scalability and decentralization.
+A payment solution that aims to scale to a global level using distributed technologies must careful balance double-spending, scalability and decentralisation.

 ## The problem of off-line digital payments